Sakchi

+Sakchi is one of the oldest neighbourhoods in the city of Jamshedpur, Jharkhand, India.
+Situated in the heart of the city, it is surrounded by Bistupur to the west, Swarnarekha river to the north, Kalimati to the south and Bhalubasa to the east.
+The neighbourhood covers a very large area and is further divided into many neighbourhoods.

-Sakchi was a village in north eastern Indian territory of Singhbhum which was selected by Jamsetji Tata to be the location of a planned steel city, which in 1919 became Jamshedpur.
+It was a village in north eastern Indian territory of Singhbhum which was selected by Jamsetji Tata to be the location of a planned steel city, which in 1919 became Jamshedpur.
 Sakchi is now part of the city between the Tata Steel site and the river Subarnarekha.
 Then it was known as Kalimati.
 Due to the presence of iron ore, river water and sand, Jamsetji Tata decided to establish TISCO (Tata Iron and Steel Company Limited) there.
-The company is now known as Tata Steel Ltd.
+The company is now known as Tata Steel Ltd. Gradually, the neighborhood became more urbanized and various new projects were developed, such as Jubilee Park, Tata Steel Zoological Park and Water Pumping Station.
+It has its own police station.

-Overview

-Even today running through Sakchi is the Kalimati Road.
-During British India, a railway line connecting Jamshedpur to Howrah (Calcutta) was started.
-Jamshedpur is in the Indian mineral-rich state of Jharkhand which was earlier in Bihar as South Bihar.

-As Tata Steel was established, the first planned urban settlement started in Sakchi Area and it included businessmen (Gujaratis, Parsis, Punjabis), servicemen (Biharis, Bengalis, Oriyas, Telugus, Tamils, Malayalis).
-Many people who then migrated from West Bengal, East Bengal (now Bangladesh), Gujarat, Assam are now permanent residents of Jamshedpur city and their ancestral homes were either lost or sold after separation of East Pakistan (Bangladesh).
-Old houses of Bengalis, Parsis, Anglo-Indians and Gujaratis can still be seen in Aambagan, Hill Cart Road, Kalimati Road, Pennar road, Sakchi Bazar areas of Sakchi.
-A few such homes are also present in Bistupur.